 Drug court has been extremely successful in reducing crime and helping offenders beat their addictions.
 In fact, it has been reported that drug courts are more effective in reducing crime than jail, prison, probation, and other sentencing options.

 Are you facing criminal charges?
 If you are also struggling with substance abuse issues, the attorneys at The Missouri DWI & Criminal Law Center can help.
 We will work tirelessly to convince the court to enroll you in the drug court program instead of sentencing you to time behind bars.
-Call our office at 816-322-8008, email us at email@example.com or fill out our confidential online form to schedule a free consultation today.
+Call our office at 816-322-8008, email us at firstname.lastname@example.org or fill out our confidential online form to schedule a consultation today.